 - Quantity – You cannot see how much they went potty.
 Did they piddle just a dribble after they drank a full bowl of water or did they just mark a spot?
 Maybe they made a small poop when you know they usually make larger poops or more than one.

 - Generalized aggression– Your puppy may learn to become fearful/aggressive to passersby, other animals on the street, or around your property while left alone in the yard.

 - Barrier frustration– Your puppy may develop aggression to passersby, other animals, on the street, or around your property that they can not access.

-- General bad behavior outdoors – Your puppy may get bored and lonely outside and develop poor behaviors, such as barking.
-Also, a dog will send-reinforce poor behaviors while being left alone outside.
+- General bad behavior outdoors – Your puppy may get bored and lonely outside and develop poor behaviors, such as barking, jumping, and lunging.
+Also, a dog may self-reinforce poor behaviors while being left alone outside.

 - Health – Missing out on key health information.
 You can learn a tremendous amount from analyzing a dog’s feces.
 Sounds gross, I know, but it’s true!
 You can learn what a dog recently ate and see how they are doing health-wise by the texture and composition of their stools.
 Is there any blood or mucus in your dog’s stool?
 Does your dog have diarrhea or worms?
 Do you need a fresh stool sample for a veterinarian visit?
 Are you switching dog foods or concerned about what you are feeding your dog?
 Is your dog in pain when they defecate?
 All of this and much more can be determined about your dog’s health from watching a dog poop and analyzing a dog’s stool.